-The HyperX Alloy Elite is one of our favorite keyboards for good reasons.
+The HyperX Alloy Elite is one of our favorite keyboards for good reason.
 Its wide selection of Cherry MX switches, complimented with a bristling feature set, and wrapped in an attractive price makes it a top choice for any gamer.
 Built with a durable aluminum front plate, it can handle as much punishment as you can dish out to your opponents.
 A hard plastic wristrest provides additional comfort during long gaming sessions.
 Despite having no dedicated macros and RGB backlights, its performance and features more than make up for its shortcomings.(opens in new tab)

 Out of the roster of Logitech keyboards equipped with the Romer-G switch, we specifically selected the G413 due to its excellent value and understated aesthetics.
 Normally, a premium switch like this is reserved only for premium boards.
 And with them, premium pricing.
 The G413, however, is an exception.
 Despite its performance and aluminum chassis, you can often score one for under $80.
 That's a steal for what this board has to offer.(opens in new tab)

+If you don't care for looks, the KM780R has all the right features without breaking the bank.
 The KM780R's dedicated macro column gives quick access to the inventory slots in Fortnite.
 This makes selecting items—especially ones at the tail end of the quick access bar—as easy as a flick of the pinky.
 Using your pinky means your index and ring fingers can stay on the important WASD keys to control your movement.
 In addition to the macro column, the keyboard is equipped with a USB passthrough, a massive detachable wrist rest, and a set of replacement keycaps.

 Sitting at around $100, usually a bit less, it's hard to argue against its impressive value.
 If you can look past its gaudy design, then the KM780R stands as a solid option for anyone looking for a fully-featured plank.(opens in new tab)